on-api/on-api/2.4.0/spec/accesses.md

 Path /2.4/accesses/

 The accesses API is used to get available access points.
-The accesses contains details about the address where the access resides, available services, equipment and activated services.
+The accesses contain details about the address where the access resides, available services, equipment and activated services.

 ## Operations